Airport waste collection

 Waste minimisation in airports is critical due to the high volume of waste generated by passengers, retail outlets, and airline operations daily.
 Waste minimisation is the first part of the waste hierarchy, the basis for UK waste regulations.

-Efficient waste management not only reduces environmental impact but also aligns with global sustainability goals, helping airports lower operational costs and improve their public image.
+Efficient waste management reduces environmental impact and aligns with global sustainability goals, helping airports lower operational costs and improve their public image.

 Here are key examples of waste minimisation tips for airports to follow: